maxluppe/tt07_maxluppe_Digital_DAC_Comp/docs/info.md

 ## How it works

 This project implements three different analog comparators based on standard logic cells.
+They are based on work of Sala et al. [1].

 ![Digital DAC and Comparators diagram](DDAC_Comps.png)

-Two DACs, also implemented using only standard logic cells, with the aid of two 5-bit counters, generate an analog ramp signal to test the comparators.
+Two DACs, based on the work of Yang et al. [2], also implemented using only standard logic cells, with the aid of two 5-bit counters, generate an analog ramp signal to test the comparators.

+1. R. D. Sala, C. Bocciarelli, F. Centurelli, V. Spinogatti and A. Trifiletti, "A Novel Ultra-Low Voltage Fully Synthesizable Comparator exploiting NAND Gates," 2023 18th Conference on Ph.D Research in Microelectronics and Electronics (PRIME), Valencia, Spain, 2023, pp. 21-24, doi: 10.1109/PRIME58259.2023.10161936
+2. D. Yang, T. Ueno, W. Deng, Y. Terashima, K. Nakata, A. T. Narayanan, R. Wu, K. Okada, A. Matsuzawa, "A 0.0055mm<sup>2</sup> 480µW Fully Synthesizable PLL Using Stochastic TDC in 28nm FDSOI," IEICE Transactions on Electronics, v.
+E99.C, no. 6, 2016, pp. 632-640, doi: 10.1587/transele.E99.C.632

 ## How to test